asdeenner7ec/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of avoiding over-optimization during the initial stages of development, as it can complicate the codebase and hinder readability.
 Instead, programmers should prioritize clear, logical, and structured coding practices.
 Once the program is functional and requirements are met, optimization can be performed based on data from performance analysis, targeting specific bottlenecks for improvement.

+# 2024-02-26
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, always strive to write clean, concise, and readable code that can be easily understood and maintained by others.
+Remember, the best programs are often not the most complex ones but those with a well-structured design, minimizing complexity and embracing modularity."

+This quote reminds us that in programming, just as in engineering or art, it's crucial to distill ideas down to their essence for maximum effectiveness and longevity.
+Complexity should be reserved for solving truly complex problems, not introduced unnecessarily into simple solutions.